kelesonur/bounsignlab-verbalfluency/README.md

 **Institution:** Boğaziçi University, Scientific Research Projects (abbrv.
 BAP)

 ## Data
-Verbal fluency task results for early and late speakers of TiD.
-Participants: 14 Native, 15 Late
+Verbal fluency task results for early and late speakers of TİD.
+Participants: 15 Native, 16 Late

 ## Instructions
 Please make sure you have R and Rstudio installed on your computer, together with the packages utilized in the scripts.